 A pot roast is a chunk of meat browned then cooked in a slow cooker (crockpot) in seasoned liquid (broth) until tender, juicy and falls apart.
 Potatoes and carrots are the classic combinations when making a pot roast.

-- When browning the meat, get your oil nice and HOT in the pan before adding the meat to get the pan.
+- When browning the meat, get your oil nice and HOT in the pan before adding the meat to give the meat a crispy finish.

 - Be sure to give the meat a good sear before adding to the slow cooker.
 It gives the meat a crispiness you otherwise wouldn’t have.